ioBroker/ioBroker.example/README.md

   *mynewname* must be **lower** case and with no spaces.

-- rename directory from *ioBroker.template* to *ioBroker.mynewname*
+- rename directory from *ioBroker.template* to *iobroker.mynewname*

-- to use this template you should copy it into *iobroker/node_modules* directory
+- to use this template you should copy it into *.../iobroker/node_modules* directory

 - create your adapter: